The Fascinating Gut: More than Just a Digestive Organ

 In order to see where all the bacteria come from, we have to go back to the origin – to our birth.
 Because this is where colonization with bacteria begins.
-Namely, when – assuming it was not a caesarian section – we come into contact with the vaginal flora of our mother, the doctors and midwives, the skin of our loved ones, the air and much more.
+Namely, when – assuming it was not a caesarian section – we come into contact with the vaginal flora of our mother, the doctors and midwives, the skin of our loved ones, the air, and much more.
 From then on we’re equipped with the “founding bacteria”, which directly start multiplying as busy as bees.
 It takes about three years until everything settles down.
 At this time it’s a back and forth.
-Some bacteria settle, others leave us again.
+Some bacteria settle, and others leave us again.
 The protection of the mother is of great importance.
 Among other things, breastfeeding ensures that a specific intestinal flora is promoted.
 For example, bifidobacteria love mother’s milk.
 These bacteria form the immune system and metabolism.
 The likelihood of being overweight is lower in children who have had bifidobacteria in their guts in early childhood years.
 In addition, mother’s milk can ensure that the balance moves towards the “good” and away from the “bad” bacteria.

 Scientists have found that the first inhabitants of the guts are fundamental to the future gut flora.
-After only three weeks, it can be predicted from the metabolites of the bacteria whether we have an increased risk of asthma, allergies or atopic dermatitis.
+After only three weeks, it can be predicted from the metabolites of the bacteria whether we have an increased risk of asthma, allergies, or atopic dermatitis.
 Incredible, isn’t it?

-The first years of childhood are therefore very important, because this is the time in which the immune system is formed and the metabolism is influenced.
-Increased antibiotics, extreme cleanliness, too much contact with pathogenic germs and a poor diet have a serious impact on the development of the gut flora.
+The first years of childhood are therefore very important because this is the time in which the immune system is formed and the metabolism is influenced.
+Increased antibiotics, extreme cleanliness, too much contact with pathogenic germs, and a poor diet have a serious impact on the development of the gut flora.

 It’s of course not completed with childhood.
 Depending on how we live, certain bacteria settle in our gut.
 And existing bacteria can gain or lose certain qualities through our lifestyle.
-Many factors, such as origin, stress, hygiene or environmental pollution play a role.
+Many factors, such as origin, stress, hygiene, or environmental pollution play a role.
 The diet is also of great importance.

 Therefore, we can still have an enormous influence on our gut flora in adulthood and promote “good” and “bad” bacteria.